YardRat0117/foxbox/README.md

-# ratbox
+# foxbox

 A lightweight CLI tool to run common development tools in containers.
-No need to install compilers locally — you can just use `ratbox` and run commands in isolated containers.
+No need to install compilers locally — you can just use `foxbox` and run commands in isolated containers.

 ---